 Additional Living Expenses (ALE)

-When the damage to your home after a covered peril forces you and your family to stay at a hotel, the additional living expenses or ALE provision of your home insurance policy will cover your costs, including meals.
+When the damage to your home after a covered peril force you and your family to stay at a hotel, the additional living expenses or ALE provision of your home insurance policy will cover your costs, including meals.
 You can continue enjoying ALE coverage until your primary dwelling is deemed habitable.

 To be sure about the amount of your ALE coverage, check with your insurer.

-Now that you know what your home insurance policy will cover, you can finally make an informed decision whether to purchase homeowners insurance coverage or not.
+Now that you know what your home insurance policy will cover, you can finally make an informed decision about whether to purchase homeowners insurance coverage or not.